 1.10.
-This representation supports the proposed potential site for growth, which is identified within the Stonehouse Cluster, and confirm that the site is suitable for the identified employment and open space.
-However it will be demonstrated that the site should include additional uses to provide a mixed use development.
+Ecotricity supports the proposed growth strategy for Stonehouse and confirms that its site is suitable for the identified sports stadium.
+However it is Ecotricity's position that the site is also suitable for additional mixed use development, excluding community use.
 As such this representation will demonstrate that the following wording is more appropriate for this site;